-The principal, parent/guardian, hearing officer, or School Board Discipline Committee may initiate the placement process as an alternative to suspension.
-The Choices program is designed to serve eight to ten students at one time in an after-school program in the student’s home school.
+The principal, parent/guardian, hearing officer or School Board Discipline Committee may initiate the placement process as an alternative to suspension.
+Choices is designed to serve eight-10 students at one time during the regular school day.
 Students should be referred to Choices after interventions from the Student Support Team have proven unsuccessful or prior to suspension.
-Research indicates that the earlier the cycle of problematic behavior is addressed, the more likely the intervention will be successful.

 What is the referral process?

 The principal/assistant principal meets with the parent/guardian and the student to review the requirements of the Choices program to determine whether or not the student and parent/guardian accept the responsibilities of this placement.
-If the Choices placement is agreed upon, the principal/assistant principal explains each of the program’s contractual components and has the student and parent/guardian initial each area.
-The school’s principal/assistant principal contacts the Choices intervention staff assigned to their building to reserve the next available placement date and forwards copies of the completed contract, referral form, and discipline record of the student.
-A copy of these documents should be provided to the parent/guardian of the student and retained in the student’s discipline record.
+If Choices placement is agreed upon, the principal/assistant principal explains each of the programís contractual components and has the student and parent/guardian initial each area.
+The schoolís principal/assistant principal contacts the Choices intervention staff assigned to their building to reserve the next available placement date and forwards copies of the completed contract, referral form and discipline record of the student.
+A copy of these documents should be provided to the parent/guardian of the student and retained in the studentís discipline record.

 What curriculum and services are provided?

 Two Choices programs are offered: one at the middle school level and one at the high school level.
 The Second Step curriculum model will be implemented in the Choices program for the middle school students.
 The Reconnecting Youth curriculum will be implemented with high school students.
-Both Second Step and Reconnecting Youth are research-based social skills curricula designed to reduce impulsive, high-risk, and aggressive behaviors.
-Included in these curricula are group discussions, modeling, coaching, and practice to increase the student’s decision-making ability and self-regulation.
-Trained intervention staff from Virginia Beach City Public Schools and the Virginia Beach Department of Human Services facilitates the program.
-Parents/guardians must attend one meeting to review the program’s expectations and curriculum.
-At this meeting parents are given the opportunity to meet one-on-one with the Choices staff to discuss their concerns.
-When students complete the Choices program, they are assigned to their home school’s Student Support Specialist for supplementary support services.
+Both Second Step and Reconnecting Youth are research-based social skills curricula designed to reduce impulsive, high-risk and aggressive behaviors.
+Included in these curricula are group discussions, modeling, coaching and practice to increase the studentís decision-making ability and self-regulation.
+Trained intervention staff from Virginia Beach City Public Schools facilitates the program.

 Are special education students accepted?

-Special education students are accepted into Choices.
-The school will provide a copy of the student’s Individual Education Program accommodation page to the Choices intervention staff to ensure the implementation of accommodations during the program.
+Yes.
+The school will provide a copy of the studentís Individual Education Program (IEP) to the Choices intervention staff to ensure all appropriate accommodations are provided during the program.